About The CARDS Game

 Lineage

-CARDS refines and extends Self-Determination Theory (Deci & Ryan, 1985).
+CARDS is based on Self-Determination Theory (Deci & Ryan, 1985).
 SDT identified three core needs: Competence, Autonomy, and Relatedness.
-Je'anna added Dignity and Safety as explicit, non-negotiable human needs — grounding the framework in Human Rights.
+To complete the CARDS deck Je'anna adds Dignity and Safety as explicit, non-negotiable human needs - grounding the framework in Human Rights.

 About This Application

 Host ≠ Author.
-This application is built by Andre S Clements.
+The CARDS Game is built by Andre S Clements.
 The CARDS framework belongs to Je'anna L Clements.